sandriiy/salesforce-google-drive-library/README.md

 Refer to the <a href="https://developers.google.com/api-client-library">Google Drive Client Libraries</a> for existing counterparts in other programming languages, as the practices and approaches used in those libraries have been applied in implementing this one.

+# Contribute

+Interested in contributing to challenging and innovative implementations? <b>You’re in the right place</b>.
+This, and all other open-source libraries we offer for public use, are fully open to extensions, new ideas, and fresh approaches.
+We have only one requirement: the code must be clean and maintainable.
+If you’re interested in contributing, please feel free to contact me at ansukhetskyi@gmail.com.

 # Navigator
 <ul>
   <li><a href="#getting-started">Getting Started</a>